RS001 – Chemical Hygiene Plan

 All laboratory employees (graduate students, lab technicians/managers, post-docs, visiting scientists, etc.) shall participate in annual Laboratory Safety and Chemical Hygiene training.
 Such training is offered by the Office of Research Safety Affairs as an in-person class or as a computer-based course provided through the UTHSC Blackboard system and accessible through the Office of Research Safety Affairs training website.
 New employees and students working in labs are strongly advised to attend in-person training.

-The annual Laboratory Safety training program covers the following topics:
+The annual Laboratory Safety and Chemical Hygiene training program covers the following topics:

 • The contents of this Chemical Hygiene Plan